 Step 1-Starting the Time history module: Open the Caesar II time history module as shown in Fig. 2

 Step 2- Force Time profile definition: Refer to Fig. 3 below to understand the node numbers of the system.

 Slug force needs to be applied in each elbow node (50, 60, 120, 130, 140, etc) as shown in the above system.
-For each elbow node force-time profile to be created for time history analysis.
+For each elbow node, force-time profile is to be created for time history analysis.
 As shown in Fig. 4 enter values corresponding to each elbow node.

 Input Range type as time, Ordinate Type as Force, Range Interpol, and Ordinate Interpol as Linear.
-Now click on the highlighted button (Fig. 5) for generating time-history profile for each nodes entered in Fig. 4.
+Now click on the highlighted button (Fig. 5) for generating a time-history profile for each node entered in Fig. 4.

 Now select each node one by one and enter the earlier calculated time and force values to generate a spectrum for each node as shown in Fig. 6 below: